 Graduate courses and programs at Southern Connecticut State University are almost exclusively evening offerings.
 Courses, laboratory sessions, and other pertinent activities are scheduled in the late afternoon and evening during the fall and spring semesters.
 During summer sessions, graduate courses are offered in the morning and in the evening.
 A growing number of courses are offered on-line.
 Undergraduate courses are numbered 100 through 400.
 Graduate level courses are numbered 500 and higher.

 In many graduate programs it is possible for students who wish to enroll on a full-time basis to plan their degree progress such that it can be completed in one academic year and two summer sessions.
 However, most graduate programs are planned for part-time study over two, three, or four years.

 Matriculated graduate students are encouraged to register from early April through May for the fall term and early November through December for the spring term for optimal course selection.
 The university reserves the right to cancel courses having insufficient registration and to make changes in the schedule of classes when necessary.

 The university also reserves the right to change instructors when necessary.

 Those programs that require the Graduate Record Examination (GRE), the Graduate Management Admissions Test (GMAT), or other standardized admissions assessments may, at their discretion, waive the requirement for any applicant who currently holds a graduate degree from a regionally accredited college or university.

 NEW GRADUATE STUDENT ORIENTATION

-The Office of Graduate Admissions hosts an annual orientation session for newly admitted graduate students the week before classes begin for the fall semester.
+The School of Graduate and Professional Studies hosts an annual orientation session for newly admitted graduate students the week before classes begin for the fall semester.
 New students are invited to learn about the various university services available to them.
 Each student also has the opportunity to have a photo taken for the university identification card, obtain a parking permit, and purchase textbooks.
 A welcoming reception is held after the program so that new students can meet with members of the graduate faculty as well as other new graduate students.